kubernetes-sigs/external-dns/docs/sources/ingress.md

 or the Ingress had an `external-dns.alpha.kubernetes.io/ingress-hostname-source: defined-hosts-only` annotation.

-* If no endpoints were produced for an Ingress by the previous steps or the `--combine-fqdn-annotation` flag was specified, then adds hostnames generated from any`--fqdn-template` flag.
+* If no DNS entries were produced for an Ingress by the previous steps or the `--combine-fqdn-annotation` flag was specified, then adds hostnames generated from any`--fqdn-template` flag.